 30. Civil penalty provisions and civil penalties

-(1) The provisions of the market rules specified in the Table to Schedule 1 are civil penalty provisions for the purposes of these regulations.
+(1) The provisions of the market rules specified in Schedule 1 are civil penalty provisions for the purposes of these regulations.

-(2) The category of a civil penalty provision is the category specified for the provision in the Table to Schedule 1.
+(2) The category of a civil penalty provision is the category specified for the provision in Schedule 1.

-Note: Categories B and C are specified in the Table for the purposes of the market rules.
+Note: Categories B and C are specified in Schedule 1 for the purposes of the market rules.

-(3) The maximum civil penalty amount (which may include a daily amount) that may be demanded from or imposed upon a person who contravenes a civil penalty provision is prescribed in the Table to Schedule 1.
+(3) The maximum civil penalty amount (which may include a daily amount) that may be demanded from or imposed upon a person who contravenes a civil penalty provision is prescribed in Schedule 1.

 [Regulation 30 inserted in Gazette 16 Aug 2005 p.
-3835-6.]
+3835-6; amended in Gazette 5 Jun 2012 p.
+2353.]

 31. IMO may demand civil penalty for contravention of category A civil penalty provision

-(1) If the IMO considers that a participant has contravened a category A civil penalty provision, the IMO may, by notice given to the participant, demand that the participant pay to the IMO a civil penalty of an amount that does not exceed the maximum civil penalty amount prescribed for the contravention in the Table to Schedule 1.
+(1) If the IMO considers that a participant has contravened a category A civil penalty provision, the IMO may, by notice given to the participant, demand that the participant pay to the IMO a civil penalty of an amount that does not exceed the maximum civil penalty amount prescribed for the contravention in Schedule 1.

-(2) An amount specified as a daily amount in the Table to Schedule 1 in respect of a contravention of a civil penalty provision applies, as part of the prescription of the maximum civil penalty amount for the contravention, for each day or part of a day that the contravention continues after —
+(2) An amount specified as a daily amount in Schedule 1 in respect of a contravention of a civil penalty provision applies, as part of the prescription of the maximum civil penalty amount for the contravention, for each day or part of a day that the contravention continues after —

 (a) if a day or time by which the contravention was to be rectified is specified in a warning notice given to the participant — the day by which the contravention was to be rectified; or